ryan-mahoney/presentations/php-oop45/deck.md

 ## Overriding Methods

-- when I child class redefines a method, the parents method is overridden in child objets
+- when I child class redefines a method, the parents method is overridden in child objects

 ---
 ## Access Control (visibility)